vliu5163/Data-Compression-Zlib/README.txt

 4. If you would like to include files to test, add them into the folder.
 I have included two files that I used to test (test.txt and dork.jpg)

-5. You are now ready to run zlib_compress.c.
+5. You are now ready to run zlib_compressor.c.
 To compress a file, type:
-	./zlib_compress filename comp
+	./zlib_compressor filename comp
    To decompress a file, type:
-	./zlib_compress filename decomp
+	./zlib_compressor filename decomp

 My main challenge in this project was figuring out how zlib worked—it's a pretty big library.
 I spent the first few days reading a lot of the documentation and online resources regarding zlib.
 A secondary challenge was detangling the Makefile and understanding how the different files in the directory fit together.
 In retrospect, I should have started with reading the code since I found that zpipe.c (given in library) provided much of the code needed to complete zlib_compressor.c.
 In addition, I made slight modifications to the Makefile to run zlib_compressor.c.
 However, I now have a deeper understanding of one of the seminal works in data compression!